Dokploy/dokploy/README.md

 - **Real-time Monitoring**: Monitor CPU, memory, storage, and network usage, for every resource.
 - **Docker Management**: Easily deploy and manage Docker containers.
 - **CLI/API**: Manage your applications and databases using the command line or trought the API.
+- **Notifications**: Get notified when your deployments are successful or failed (Slack, Discord, Telegram, Email, etc.).
 - **Self-Hosted**: Self-host Dokploy on your VPS.

 ## 🚀 Getting Started